janroijen/eog-resources/README.md

 Read more about this assessment [here](https://react.eogresources.com)

 #TODO
-- Automatically adjust size of graph to fit window
 - Make update query more efficient: do not need unit and obs we already have
 - Add better error handling
 - Add error toast